KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 }
 ```
 The `procedurals` array specifies the procedural graphs for a given set of nodes that are used in the glTF asset.

-## Representation

-For all applicable JSON objects, any / all supported MaterialX  meta-data information may be specified.
-This includes information such as UI hints, node placement, documentation, colorspace, and real world units in order to support better interoperability or editability.

-Information which is used for resolving input data identifiers is not supported.
-For example specification of a `fileprefix` at the graph level is not supported.

-Tooling is expected to pre-resolve all resource identifiers for images and streams appropriately.

 ### Data Types